 We stayed at Hotel Son Borguny, a delightful B&B with one of the best rooms and views on the trip.
 We also ate here – both dinner and breakfast and loved the atmosphere along with the cooking.

-On the way to Esporles we did take a few hours to explore La Granja – a Mallorcan country estate that was incredibly self-sufficient.
-It’s a tad touristy but the property is very beautiful with lovely gardens, walking paths and old trees.
-From here it’s only about a 30 minute walk to Esporles.
-It’s also possible to have lunch at the estate.
+On the way to Esporles we did take a few hours to explore La Granja – a Mallorcan country estate that was incredibly self-sufficient but in 2023 is closed.
+The property is very beautiful with lovely gardens, walking paths and old trees.
+From here it’s only about a 30-minute walk to Esporles.

 From Esporles it was about a 30 minute drive to our hotel in Valldemossa via winding roads that could leave some people feeling car sick.
 The cyclists we saw – and there were plenty, were having a great time on the downhills.

-We stayed at Es Petit Hotel, just a few minute’s walk from the city centre.
+We stayed at Es Petit Hotel de Valldemossa, just a few minute’s walk from the city centre.
 The rooms were truly lovely and so were the views from the room.
 We could in fact see all the way to La Palma.

 All told these two days of hiking on the GR221 took only 5 – 5.5 hours to do.
 If it was me organizing the trip, I’d opt to do it all in one day.
 But the fact that it poured rain the afternoon that we were in Banyalfubar made up for taking two days.
-These two days were the easiest of the eight hiking days.
+These two days were the easiest of the eight hiking days on the GR221.